 Should You Upgrade to Hero 7?

-From everything mentioned above, you must now be clear about how similar these two cameras are, and how the GoPro Hero 7 Black is better in several things.
-So, I’d say that if you’re looking to buy your first GoPro, the only reason why you should choose Hero 6 over 7 is if you find an exceptionally great deal on it.
+From everything mentioned above, you must now be clear about how similar these two cameras are and how the GoPro Hero 7 Black is better in several aspects.

-- Click on the link to know more about GoPro Hero 7 Black.
+- Learn more about GoPro Hero 7 Black

-- Click on the link to know more about GoPro Hero 8 Black.
+- Learn more about GoPro Hero 8 Black